acseai1419/Crius/README.md

 - create_3D_Layers: Writes information of a composite 3-D laminate material.
 - create_CT_Scan: Writes information of a 3-D CT Scan where each voxel of the image represents a geometric element.

+### 3-D CT SCAN

+This directory is under development in order to take a stack of 2-D CT-scan images and convert them into a 3D volumetric mesh to be imported for the numerical analysis

 ### meshes

 #### txt_mesh